AlephFi/smart-contracts/README.md

 # Aleph Protocol
+Aleph is an Infrastructure-as-a-Service platform, enabling fund managers to launch and manage on-chain financial vehicles at scale.

 This repository contains the core smart contracts for Aleph Protocol.

 [![Tests](https://github.com/Othentic-Labs/Aleph/actions/workflows/test.yml/badge.svg)](https://github.com/Othentic-Labs/Aleph//actions/workflows/test.yml)

-Aleph is an Infrastructure-as-a-Service platform, enabling fund managers to launch and manage on-chain financial vehicles at scale.
+## Architecture
 At the core of the system are Aleph Vaults which are ERC-7540 compliant smart contracts that support asynchronous deposits and redemptions of ERC-20 tokens.
 Vault shares are minted or burned during batch-based settlements, triggered by oracle with latest NAV (Net Asset Value) inputs.
 All vaults are upgradeable and deployed deterministically using the Beacon Proxy pattern via a factory.

 **Key Features**